acohen1/GreggLimper/README.md

 - **Local LLMs:** When `USE_LOCAL=1`, completions are routed through Ollama.
 Embeddings and vision still rely on OpenAI unless you swap out handlers in `clients/oai.py`/`memory/rag/embeddings.py`.
 - **Extending the formatter:** Add a new handler in `formatter/handlers`, update the media `ORDER` in `formatter/composer.py`, and implement `content_text` so RAG embeddings stay meaningful.
 - **Command expansion:** Drop additional cogs in `src/gregg_limper/commands/handlers`, decorate with `@register_cog`, and they will sync automatically at startup.
+- **Tooling:** Implement additional tools under `src/gregg_limper/tools/handlers` using `@register_tool`.
+Tests live in `tests/tools/`, and the response pipeline will surface new tools automatically once they are registered.

 ## Troubleshooting & Debugging